-For non-native speakers of English, applicants are required to demonstrate a proficiency in the English language by submitting a TOEFL score (Minimum score: 550 Paper test or 80 web-based test).
-This test can be waived in the following circumstances:
+For non-native speakers of English, applicants are required to demonstrate a proficiency in the English language by submitting a TOEFL score (minimum score: 550 paper test or 80 web-based test).
+Scores are valid for 2 years from the date of the test.
+Older scores will not be considered.
+This test can be waived under the following circumstances:

-Non-native speakers who hold degrees or diplomas from postsecondary institutions in Englishspeaking countries (e.g., the United States, Canada, England, Ireland, Australia, New Zealand); OR

-Non-native speakers who have successfully completed an undergraduate degree in which English was the language of instruction with a cumulative 3.0 GPA or higher.
-The student may be required to complete an interview with a Richmont faculty member as a part of the Admissions process.
+- Non-native speakers who hold degrees or diplomas from postsecondary institutions in English-speaking countries (e.g., the United States, Canada, England, Ireland, Australia, New Zealand); OR - Non-native speakers who have successfully completed their most recent degree where English was the language of instruction with a cumulative 3.0 GPA or higher.
+Student may be required to complete an interview with a Richmont faculty member as a part of the Admissions process.